 — The Kara Solar Story

-Kara means “a dream that comes true” in the language of the Achuar people of Ecuador and Peru.
+In the language of the Achuar people of Ecuador and Peru, Kara means “a dream that comes true.”

 As we create a community owned enterprise that meets exiting needs and replaces expensive, contaminating fuels, we imagine a future of new possibilities and opportunities.
 This is the first step towards a new model of infrastructure for the Amazon, designed not for but with local communities.